octoberv29/android-movies-app/README.md

 tests:

 1. Wrote unit tests using JUnit 5 and Mockk for Repository, ViewModels, RxPagingSource.
 In some cases also used fakes and Dagger.
-2. Wrote UI tests using Espresso
-3. Also tested app using Accessibility Scanner for accessibility purposes.
+2. Also tested app using Accessibility Scanner for accessibility purposes.
-4. Unfortunately, I faced some challenges when writing some of the tests, I made comments for them in the code.
+3. Unfortunately, I faced some challenges when writing some of the tests, I made comments for them in the code.

-## Some decisions
+### Some decisions

 * Jetpack Compose vs. Views
   I decided to use Views for this app because I noticed a mention in the role description of being able to use Butterknife.
 However, Butterknife is currently deprecated, so I opted to use simple findViewById() instead.
 If there is a need to demonstrate Jetpack Compose knowledge, please let me know, and I can build the UI using Compose.